rspamd/rspamd.com/doc/configuration/redis.md

 ## Key expansion

-In version 1.7.0+ setting the `redis.expand_keys` configuration parameter to `true` enables special values to be replaced in key names before they are sent to Redis when queries are performed via Lua (as in the majority of plugins: such as `multimap`, `ratelimit` and `settings`).
-If module-specific Redis configuration is used this setting could be specified in the module configuration instead of `redis`.
+Starting from version 1.7.0, if you set the `redis.expand_keys` configuration parameter to `true`, special values can be replaced in key names before they are sent to Redis when performing queries via Lua (as in plugins like `multimap`, `ratelimit`, and `settings`).
+If you are using module-specific Redis configuration, you can specify this setting in the module configuration instead of `redis`.

 Given this setting is enabled, where-ever names of keys could be specified in configuration special values could be used, for example `map = "redis://${ip}!foo` in multimap configuration would dynamically set key name to something like `1.2.3.4!foo`.
 Variable names which could be used are as follows: